 What the rebasing election does not cover

 • UK property.
 Excluded by condition 3.
 UK land disposals by non-residents fall under the NRCGT regime under TCGA 1992 s.1A + Schedules 1A, 1B, 4AA, which has its own rebasing dates: 5 April 2015 for residential; 5 April 2019 for non-residential.
-The NRCGT rebasing is not optional in the same way; the default uses the 2015 or 2019 reference dates with limited alternatives.
+NRCGT rebasing is not optional in the same way; the default uses the 2015 or 2019 reference dates with limited alternatives.

 • Assets acquired post-5-April-2017.
 Excluded by condition 1.
 The historic acquisition cost applies; no rebasing.

-• Non-doms who only used s.809D / s.809E automatic remittance basis.
-Excluded by condition 5 if they never actively claimed under s.809B in 2017-18 to 2024-25.
+• Non-doms who only used the s.809D / s.809E automatic remittance basis.
+Excluded by condition 5 if you never actively claimed under s.809B in 2017-18 to 2024-25.

 Want this checked against your specific situation?

-Drop your email and a one-line summary.
-We reply within 24 hours, no phone call needed.
+Leave your details and a one-line summary.
+A specialist will reply within 24 hours, with no obligation.

 The interaction with TRF and FIG